Jean Mouliérat: Career

 At the Opéra-Comique in Paris who hired him, Mouliérat was entrusted with the main roles of the repertoire: Wilhelm Meister in Ambroise Thomas' Mignon, Tybalt in Gounod's Roméo et Juliette, Don José in Bizet's Carmen, Tamino in Mozart's The Magic Flute, Alfredo in Verdi's La traviata.
 In 1893, Werther in Massenet's work, consecrated him.

-An affection for the vocal chords put an end to his singing career in 1898.
+An affection for the vocal cords put an end to his singing career in 1898.
 From then on, the singer became fascinated by the medieval castle which he acquired in 1896 at Prudhomat, in the Lot department, the Château de Castelnau-Bretenoux.
 He restored the monumental edifice where he liked to receive personalities of letters, arts or politics such as Colette, Auguste Rodin, the queen of Madagascar, Ranavalona III, more commonly known as Queen Ranavalo, Henri Lavedan of the Académie française, painter Henri Martin, Anatole de Monzie...

 Mouliérat died in Paris on 20 April 1932.
 He donated his castle to the State (Ministry of Fine Arts).
 He is buried at Montparnasse Cemetery.